Tomb of the Unknown Soldier (Arlington National Cemetery): Tomb Guards

 Tomb Guards at the Tomb of the Unknown Soldier (TUS) are volunteer, enlisted, United States Army soldiers assigned to the 3rd U.S. Infantry Regiment, also known as "The Old Guard" (TOG) at Joint Base Myer-Henderson Hall (originally Fort Myer).
 TOG soldiers who have the Military Occupational Specialty (MOS) of 11B basic infantry or 31B military police are eligible to volunteer and apply to serve as Tomb Guards at the Tomb of the Unknown Soldier (TUS).
 The TUS has been called the "Tomb of the Unknowns" when referring to the combined three or four burials from World War I, World War II, Korea (and Vietnam), but it is still officially called the Tomb of the Unknown Soldier.

 Tomb Guards make it their goal to earn the Tomb Guard Identification Badge (TGIB).
 The Tomb Guard Identification Badge (TGIB) is awarded after the Tomb Guard Sentinel passes a series of tests, including one on the history of Arlington National Cemetery.

 The first military guards at "The Tomb" were troopers from the 3rd Cavalry, "Brave Rifles", who were posted nearby on Fort Myer.
 Since 6 April 1948, (known then as "Army Day"), when the regiment was reactivated, it has been guarded by soldiers from the 3rd Infantry Regiment, "The Old Guard".
 The Old Guard is also posted to Fort Myer, Virginia, adjacent to Arlington National Cemetery.
 It is considered one of the highest honors within the American military to serve as a Sentinel at the Tomb of the Unknowns.
 Fewer than 20 percent of all volunteers are accepted for training and of those only a fraction pass training to become full-fledged Tomb Guards.
-The Tomb Guard Identification Badge is the third least-awarded qualification badge of the United States Army; as of 26 December 2023, they number 868, including 26 which have been revoked and 9 "administrative errors".
-It is preceded by the 154 Military Horseman Identification Badges and the 17 Astronaut Badges.
+The Tomb Guard Identification Badge is the third least-awarded qualification badge of the United States Army; as of 18 May 2026, they number 890, including 26 which have been revoked and nine "administrative errors".
+It is preceded by the 201 Military Horseman Identification Badges and the 17 Astronaut Badges.

 The soldier "walking the mat" does not wear rank insignia, so as not to outrank the Unknowns, whatever their ranks may have been.
 Non-commissioned officers (usually the Relief Commander and Assistant Relief Commanders), do wear insignia of their rank when changing the guard only.
 They have a separate uniform (without rank) that is worn when they actually guard the Unknowns or are "posted."

 The sentinels will confront people who cross the barriers at the tomb or whom they perceive to be disrespectful or excessively loud; requesting all in attendance to remain silent and standing prior to the beginning of a guard change.

 On 9–10 November 2021, in honor of the Tomb of the Unknown Soldier's centennial commemoration, members of the public were allowed to walk on the plaza and lay flowers for the first time since 1925.
-Arlington National Cemetery has permitted the public to lay flowers at the Tomb on the four succeeding Memorial Days since the Centennial.
+Arlington National Cemetery has permitted the public to lay flowers at the Tomb on the five succeeding Memorial Days since the Centennial.